 Crunching the Numbers

-The most straightforward understanding of comparing your business’ LTV to CAC is to see if your company is profitable — you don’t want to spend more money than you get back.
+The most straightforward understanding of comparing your business’s LTV to CAC is to see if your company is profitable — you don’t want to spend more money than you get back.

-Use our template to figure out your LTV:CAC ratio and see if there’s room for improvement at your business.
+If you want to accurately calculate your LTV:CAC ratio, use our template to figure it out and see if there’s room for improvement at your business.

 Free Customer Service Metrics Calculator